Google DeepMind Fellowship in Genomics and AI

 Internal employees interested in applying for this role should apply through the internal Jobs Hub; internal applicants should not already be working in the ‘Grand Challenge’ area to which they are applying.

-Applicants will be required to select ‘Grand Challenge’ areas of interest early in the application process.
+Applicants will be required to select up to 3 ‘Grand Challenge’ areas of interest early in the application process.
 In their cover letter, they will then have the opportunity to share how they would further develop their selected ‘Grand Challenge’ leveraging their unique AI/ML/Computer Science background, skills and expertise.

 We anticipate a large volume of applications for this Fellowship.
 Applications will be made via Workday only; we will not accept any applications via email.
 Candidates should also note it is essential to tailor their cover letter to this specific role and the Sanger institute.

-• Technical AI/ML/Computer Science skills and expertise, with some specific examples of how you have applied these skills
+- Your AI/ML/Computer Science skills and experience, with examples of how you’ve applied them

-• Why you have selected your chosen ‘Grand Challenge(s)’, and your ideas for developing the project(s) further leveraging your unique skills and expertise
+- Why you are interested in your chosen ‘Grand Challenge(s)’ and your ideas for developing the project(s) further using your unique skills and expertise

-• Your vision, including specific plans, for how you will use the £7K/year outreach fund to build capacity in Genomics and AI, with a particular focus on collaborating with communities and scientists in LMICs.
+- Your vision, including specific plans, for how you will use the outreach fund to build capacity in Genomics and AI, with a particular focus on collaborating with communities and scientists in LMICs

 Applications will undergo a 3-stage review process that will likely include:

-1. Review by the Sanger Faculty member of the ‘Grand Challenge’ selected, to identify their preferred candidate(s)
+- Supervisor shortlisting – Review by the Sanger Faculty member of the ‘Grand Challenge’ selected, to identify their single preferred candidate(s)

-3. An interview day hosted by the Fellowship Review Panel.
+- A virtual interview day – on Fri 26 Jun 2026 – hosted by the Fellowship Review Panel

 Why bring your AI skills to genomics?